leninkumar31/leninkumar31.github.io/_posts/2021-05-08-Download-Managers-and-How-do-they-work?.md

 ## Step#5 - Decide whether to download from scratch or resume a partial download
 - Check whether the downloadable file identified in Step#3 exists or not at the given location.
-- If it doesn't present
+- If it isn't present
     - We have to start the download from the beginning by sending the GET request to the given URL.
     - If the request is successful, we will receive [200 OK](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/200).
 - If it is present